 • removal of a small privilege

-We believe that immediate checking by all members of staff of minor offences often prevents major problems from developing.
+We believe that immediate checking by all members of staff of minor wrong doings often prevents major problems from developing.
 If these checks prove ineffective teachers may use other appropriate sanctions such as:-

 • removal from the group but remain inside the classroom